 Engage with and contribute to wider research software community (10%)

 Build and maintain relationships within the research and e-Infrastructure communities in UCL and beyond, actively seeking opportunities for collaboration with researchers.

+Source and manage funding opportunities from initial idea through to successful funding, liaising with funding bodies, UCL Professional Services staff and Principal Investigators, preparing proposal costings and contributing to bid documents.

+May develop a personal research agenda.

 Contribute to community activities such as seminars and networking events.